fosterlab/PrInCE-Matlab/README.md

 # PCP-SILAC
 Bioinformatics pipeline for analyzing PCP-SILAC and other co-elution experiments.

+* Predict protein-protein interactions
+* Predict protein complexes
+* Calculate protein abundance differences

 Original versions of the analysis were written by Anders Kristensen<sup>1</sup> and Nichollas Scott<sup>2</sup>.

 # How to use